 Since we're the owner of the file, we don't have to su to root to do it.
 Let's take a look at the file first.
 At the shell prompt, type:

-'''

-ls -1 sneakers.txt
+ls -l sneakers.txt

-'''

 which gives us this file information: